 - Add a Text box field on your Page for every text variable you select in Step 3.

-- Create a Text Box Filter variable in your Data Sets tree linked to each Text box selection.
+- Create a Text Box Filter variable in your Data Sources tree linked to each Text box selection.

 - Apply the filter to all the outputs selected in Step 1.